Civil Liberties Case Files at the National Archives at Atlanta

 Action brought by the United States seeking to enjoin the defendants from separating upon the basis of race or color any dependents of military personnel or civilian employees of the Plaintiff (including Keesler Air Force Base) in the operation of public schools.

-Complaint alleged defendants applied "different and more stringent standards" to Negroes registering to vote than to whites.
-The Justice Department sued for an injunction requiring defendants to register Negroes who had applied in the past.
+Complaint alleged defendants applied “different and more stringent standards” to African Americans registering to vote than to white registrants.
+The Justice Department sued for an injunction requiring defendants to register African Americans who had applied in the past.

 - U. S. A. v.
 Cecil Ray Price, et al. 1967 Case No. 5291